 - The driver's seat belt must be unbuckled to recall memory positions. - The vehicle must be in PARK to recall memory positions. - Not all motors may be moved at one time.
-Please refer to the 8-way power seat description in this section.
+Please refer to the eight-way power seat description in this section.

-To recall the memory settings for driver one, press memory button number 1 on the driver's door or the UNLOCK button on the Remote Keyless Entry Transmitter linked to memory position 1.
+To recall the memory settings for driver one, press memory button number 1 on the driver's door or the UNLOCK button on the RKE transmitter linked to memory position 1.

-To recall the memory setting for driver two, press memory button number 2 on the driver's door or the UNLOCK button on the Remote Keyless Entry transmitter linked to memory position 2.

-A recall can be cancelled by pressing any of the memory buttons on the driver's door during a recall (S, 1, or 2), or pressing any one of the power seat buttons, or pressing the adjustable pedals button, or pressing either the LOCK or UNLOCK button on the Remote Keyless Entry Transmitter when not in the ignition switch.
+To recall the memory setting for driver two, press memory button number 2 on the driver's door or the UNLOCK button on the RKE transmitter linked to memory position 2.
+A recall can be cancelled by pressing any of the memory buttons on the driver's door during a recall (S, 1, or 2), or pressing any one of the power seat buttons, pressing the adjustable pedals button, or pressing either the LOCK or UNLOCK button on the RKE transmitter when not in the ignition switch.
 When a recall is cancelled, the driver's seat, and the pedals stop moving.
 A delay of one second will occur before another recall can be selected.